erkanyeter/demo_blog/packages/uri/releases/0.0.1/README.md

 #### $this->uri->getSlashRoutedSegment(n)

-This function is identical to the previous one, except that it lets you add slashes a specific segment from your re-routed URI in the event you are using Obullo's URI Routing <kbd>/docs/advanced/uri-routing</kbd> feature.
+This function is identical to the previous one, except that it lets you add slashes to a specific segment from your re-routed URI in the event you are using Obullo's URI Routing <kbd>/docs/advanced/uri-routing</kbd> feature.

 #### $this->uri->getUriToAssoc(n)